Dynatrace/dynatrace-otel-collector/internal/testbed/integration/combinedload/README.md

 [Telemetrygen](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/cmd/telemetrygen#telemetry-generator-for-opentelemetry)
 is used to generate data sent into the collector via OTLP.

-The generated data have the following parameters:
+The generated data has the following parameters:

 - 1000 traces per second (size 1.2 KB)
 - 1MB logs per second